Viewers tuning into Netflix's Monsters: The Lyle and Erik Menendez Story are confused about why Leslie Abramson only represented Erik.

 While it was briefly explained in Monsters why Leslie Abramson only defended Erik Menendez, there's much more to know from the real-life story.

-Although the brothers were initially represented by renowned attorney Robert Shapiro, their cases were later divided.
+Although renowned attorney Robert Shapiro initially represented the brothers, their cases were later divided.

-One attorney can represent two defendants in the same criminal case under certain conditions, but this practice is generally discouraged due to the potential for conflicts of interest, as co-defendants may have information that could negatively impact each other's cases.
+Under certain conditions, one attorney can represent two defendants in the same criminal case, but this practice is generally discouraged due to the potential for conflicts of interest, as co-defendants may have information that could negatively impact each other's cases.

 This strategic choice happened due to the complexities of their trial, which featured separate juries for each brother (not highlighted in the series), emphasizing the need to avoid potential conflicts of interest that could arise from shared legal representation.

-While co-defendants can retain the same attorney in certain states, having separate lawyers is often considered a wise decision, particularly in high-profile cases where the defendants’ narratives may differ significantly.
+While co-defendants can retain the same attorney in certain states, having separate lawyers is often considered wise, particularly in high-profile cases where the defendants’ narratives may differ significantly.

 In the Menendez trial, the defense strategy focused on presenting graphic evidence of the brothers' claims of long-standing physical, emotional, and abuse by their parents, a narrative that required careful handling to ensure that both defendants’ perspectives were adequately represented without overlap.

 Abramson’s approach to Erik's defense involved a fierce and aggressive courtroom style, aiming to paint a compelling picture of a young man acting out of fear rather than greed.
-The series went into detail on this angle, while also highlighting Erik and Lyle's extensive speaking following the death of their parents.
+The series went into detail on this angle while also highlighting Erik and Lyle's extensive speaking following their parents' deaths.

-On the plus side for the Menendez's, the separation of counsel allowed each brother to present their case with unique strategies, allowing their legal teams to emphasize the distinct elements of their experiences and defenses.
+On the plus side for the Menendez brothers, the separation of counsel allowed each brother to present their case with unique strategies, allowing their legal teams to emphasize the distinct elements of their experiences and defenses.

-This strategy proved crucial, as it not only highlighted the individual stories of Erik and Lyle but also aimed to mitigate the risks associated with having a singular attorney navigate their complex emotional and legal landscape.
+This strategy proved crucial, as it not only highlighted Erik and Lyle's individual stories but also aimed to mitigate the risks associated with having a singular attorney navigate their complex emotional and legal landscape.

 However, the first trial ended with two deadlocked juries, prompting the district attorney to announce a retrial.
 Unfortunately, the Menendez brothers' financial difficulties led to Jill Lansing's decision to stop representing Lyle.

-Leslie Abramson continued to represent Erik with funding from Los Angeles County taxpayers, while Charles Gessler took over representation for Lyle, replacing Lansing.
+Leslie Abramson continued to represent Erik with funding from Los Angeles County taxpayers, while Charles Gessler, replacing Lansing, took over representation for Lyle.

 This second trial was less publicized and featured restrictions on discussing the abuse allegations.
 Ultimately, both brothers were convicted of two counts of first-degree murder and conspiracy to commit murder.